What is Cookie, Session and LocalStorage – Quick Overview

 Cookies

-- There are several expiration dates (both the server or client can set up expiration date)
+- There are several expiration dates (both the server and Client can set up expiration dates)

 - Has SSL Support.